sfdc-copado/ANZACMEBankAssisgment/README.md

 # Part 1: Modelling

-## RecordType creation
+## Object creation
-I have created two record types to Store customer Account and Financial account
+I have created 1 new object as Financial Account its child object of Standard Account Object as Customer account can have multiple Finance Account.

-## Junction Object to relate both type accounts
+## Master-Detail relationship
-As in the second point it says All Customers can have Financial Accounts, So i have created on junction object Account relationsip to relate both type accounts.
+I have connected Financial Accouont & Customer Account as Master Detail relationship and Account standard object as Parent Object..

 ## Custom Object to store transaction history
-Also, to store transaction history, i have created a custom object to store all the transaction related information coming from the external system.
+Also, to store transaction history, i have created a custom object to store all the transaction related information coming from the external system.Trying to think abount create Big Object but on Big object Roll up summary field is not possible.

 ## Roll up summary field sum the amount from the child transaction records
 Created roll up summary field to sum the amount of child transaction records.